luluco250/RegexTester/README.md

 RegexTester
 ===========

-Simple program to test regex expressions.
+A simple program to test regex expressions.